-When Robbie Keane was inducted into the Irish Hall of Fame in 2017, he was congratulated by a whole host of legendary players.
+When Robbie Keane was inducted into the Irish Hall of Fame in 2017, the former Tottenham striker was congratulated by a whole host of legendary players.

 Steven Gerrard, Michael Carrick and even Pelé sent in glowing video tributes praising the Dubliner, whose 68 goals for the Republic of Ireland make him the all-time leading scorer for his country.

 But there was one video which seemed altogether more heartfelt than the others.

 Dimitar Berbatov, Keane’s strike partner for two enthralling seasons together at Tottenham Hotspur, is usually known for being something of a surly figure, a man who would surely normally deem himself far too important to get involved with events such as an Irish Hall of Fame Ceremony.

 “Remember, you and me on the pitch?
 Making fun of the defenders, scoring for fun,” he purred, gazing lovingly into the camera with those piercing Draculean eyes.
 “You, running for both of us, talking for both of us.
 I remember.”

 Who could forget?